shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/installing_app.md

 When completed, the Configuration List will be updated with information about the cloned configuration and there will be a new configuration added to your local config folder.

 {% include info title="Note" content="Under **User Restrictions** your user name was added.
-Shotgun automatically restricts access to the new configuration to only the person who created the configuration.
+ShotGrid automatically restricts access to the new configuration to only the person who created the configuration.
 You can add people you want to edit, test, and eventually use this configuration.
-Yet another way Shotgun allows for flexibility and control." %}
+Yet another way ShotGrid allows for flexibility and control." %}

 ## Associate the cloned configuration with the project